pittcsc/track-2015-javascript/talk-9-js-in-practice-server/slides.md

 - Seneca- not a web framework, but instead offers microservices for Node
-Note: Firebase pretty much does everything for you, has an api that lets you store/sync data across multiple clients Meteor is a newer alternative to express, also a web framework does some things a little differently Seneca- kind of stringe, provides plugins that look after the foundations of your app, is able to takes care of the structure of your code, not very beginner friendly
+Note: Firebase pretty much does everything for you, has an api that lets you store/sync data across multiple clients Meteor is a newer alternative to express, also a web framework does some things a little differently Seneca- kind of strange, provides plugins that look after the foundations of your app, is able to takes care of the structure of your code, not very beginner friendly